 It is important to place priority on hardware support over all else, otherwise what is the use of an aesthetic interface yet cannot get to function well?

 How to choose a good Linux for old systems?

 It depends on the hardware of your old system.
 Due to the complex nature of each system, downloading and testing Linux of different bases(Arch, Debian, Slackware, etc) separately may be the best option.
+Ubuntu is based on Debian.
 However, we can follow the popular trends to make life easier.

 - Elementary OS / Fedora / Linux Mint – Popular.
-Debian-based
+Ubuntu-based

 - EndeavourOS – Popular.
 Arch-based.
 Wifi hardware support.